How the child sexual abuse inquiry works

 Brian Altman QC is lead counsel to the inquiry.

-The hearings took evidence from former child migrants, and form part of a wider investigation into the way organisations have protected children outside the UK.

-Preliminary hearings in the inquiry began in March 2016 at the Royal Courts of Justice.

-What else is the IICSA investigating?
+What is the IICSA investigating?

-The first phase of the inquiry consists of 13 separate investigations over a period of about 18 months.
+The inquiry's public hearings consist of 13 separate investigations, which are expected to last until 2020.

-The inquiry will also consider:
+The inquiry is investigating:

+- the cases of British children in care who were sent to parts of the Empire including Australia, Canada, New Zealand and what was Southern Rhodesia between 1920 and the 1970s

-- Alleged failings at Lambeth and Nottinghamshire councils; Cambridge House Boys' Hostel, Knowl View School and other institutions arranged by Rochdale Borough Council; the Anglican and Roman Catholic churches; custodial institutions, residential schools, and the support services and legal remedies available to victims and survivors
+- alleged failings at Lambeth and Nottinghamshire councils; Cambridge House Boys' Hostel, Knowl View School and other institutions arranged by Rochdale Borough Council; the Anglican and Roman Catholic churches; custodial institutions, residential schools, and the support services and legal remedies available to victims and survivors

-- "Areas of contemporary concern" including the internet and organised abuse networks
+- "areas of contemporary concern" including the internet and organised abuse networks

-- Allegations of child sexual abuse by "people of public prominence associated with Westminster" and claims of cover-ups
+- allegations of child sexual abuse by "people of public prominence associated with Westminster" and claims of cover-ups

-- Allegations against the late Lord Janner, the former Labour peer who in 2015 was ruled unfit to stand trial on child sexual abuse charges.
+- allegations against the late Lord Janner, the former Labour peer who in 2015 was ruled unfit to stand trial on child sexual abuse charges

 The evidence given at the public hearings is expected to cover a number of other cases that have attracted headlines in recent years, including late MP Cyril Smith and claims of sexual abuse at care homes in north Wales.

-The main bone of contention has been the turbulent history over the past two years surrounding who is in charge.
+The main bone of contention has been the turbulent history in the inquiry's first years surrounding who is in charge.

 The first chairwoman of the inquiry appointed in July 2014 was Baroness Butler-Sloss.
 However, she resigned just one week later after concerns arose around her links to the establishment - namely her late brother, Sir Michael Havers, who was attorney general in the 1980s.